Inter-city rail: Mexico

 In Mexico, the federal government discontinued almost all scheduled inter-city passenger trains in June 2001.
 Ferromex operates trains on three routes: Chihuahua City to Los Mochis, Torreón to Felipe Pescador, and Guadalajara to Amatitán.
-Mexican President Enrique Peña Nieto has proposed intercity trains, including from Mexico City to Toluca (construction began July 7, 2014), the Peninsular train from Yucatán to Riviera Maya, and the Mexico-Querétaro high-speed train from Puebla to Tlaxcala and Mexico City with future expansion to Guadalajara.
+Mexican President Enrique Peña Nieto has proposed intercity trains, including from Mexico City to Toluca (construction began 7 July 2014), the Peninsular train from Yucatán to Riviera Maya, and the Mexico-Querétaro high-speed train from Puebla to Tlaxcala and Mexico City with future expansion to Guadalajara.
+In recent years, passenger trains have seen a revival, with the construction of the tourist-oriented Tren Maya route traversing the Yucatán Peninsula.

 United States

 There was a dense system of inter-city railways in the United States in the late 19th and early 20th centuries.
 After the decline of passenger railroads in North America in the 1960s, the inter-city lines decreased greatly and today the national system is far less dense.
 The most heavily used routes with the greatest ridership and schedule frequencies are in the Northeastern United States on Amtrak's Northeast Corridor.
 About one in every three users of mass transit in the United States and two-thirds of the nation's rail riders live in New York City.
 The two busiest passenger rail stations in the United States are Penn Station and Grand Central Terminal, both in Manhattan, New York City.
 Passenger rail outside the Northeast, Northwest, California, and the Chicago metropolitan area is infrequent and rarely used relative to networks in Europe and Japan.

 Passenger lines in most of the United States are operated by the quasi-public corporation Amtrak.
 The separate Alaska Railroad, which is also government-owned, runs passenger trains in Alaska, and the privately owned Brightline rail service operates in Florida.
 The California High-Speed Rail system began construction in 2015 and aims to connect major job centers in California.

 Multiple new rail corridors have been identified for private development throughout the country.
-These include the Brightline West corridor from Las Vegas to Victor Valley, California, the Texas Central Railway between Dallas and Houston in Texas, and others.
+These include the Brightline West corridor from Las Vegas to Los Angeles, California, the Texas Central Railway between Dallas and Houston in Texas, and others.

 Oceania

 Australia

 In Australia, the national interstate network operated by Journey Beyond connects all mainland Australian capital cities except Canberra.
 However, it is catered towards the luxury tourism market.
 NSW TrainLink operates interstate services from Sydney to Canberra, Melbourne and Brisbane.
-Intrastate inter-city trains that traverse shorter distances are operated by V/Line, NSW TrainLink, Queensland Rail and Transwa.
-Many of Australia's inter-city trains are not true inter-city services, given their leisurely average speed and primary role to transport people between regional areas and the nearest capital city or for the tourist market.
-As a result, Australian networks refer to these services as country or regional trains.
-The fastest intercity trains in regular service are the Queensland Rail Tilt Train, NSW TrainLink XPT, V/Line VLocity and Transwa WDA/WDB/WDC class, all of which have a top service speed of 160 km/h.
+Intrastate inter-city trains that traverse shorter distances are operated by V/Line, NSW TrainLink, Sydney Trains, Queensland Rail and Transwa.
+The fastest intercity trains in regular service have a top service speed of 160 km/h.

 In Australia, electrified interurban commuter railway systems are used to connect urban areas separated by long distances and use heavy-rail equipment: